Post-Primary

 Creative Writing

-Creativity and Creative Writing in Post-Primary ...
+Creativity and Creative Writing

-PL03 - Creativity and Creative Writing in Post-Primary Education
+PL01 - Creativity and Creative Writing

-Time
+Time 5.30pm-7.00pm

-Number of sessions/duration
+Number of sessions/duration 3 x 1 hour

-Maximum No of participants
+Maximum No of participants 300

-Nora Nic Con Ultaigh
+Course Leaders Nora Nic Con Ultaigh

-Online via Zoom
+Format Online via Zoom

 Course Outline

 Fighting Words engages with schools and teachers across the island of Ireland offering creative writing workshops and projects from twenty-three locations.
 The organisation provides creative writing sessions in these centres, in schools, on-line, and convenes young writing groups, playwriting and scriptwriting groups, and summer camps for children and young people.
-In addition Fighting Words runs a programme at DCU focussed on teacher education, research, CPD and school outreach Projects.
+In addition Fighting Words runs a programme at DCU focussed on teacher education, research, CPD and school outreach projects.

-This course is for post-primary school teachers and aims to provide an introduction to the participative and creative methodologies used by Fighting Words, including experiencing a Fighting Words workshop first hand.
-The course will focus on supporting teachers to use creative education and creative writing in their own subject areas and classrooms, using creative and integrated approaches.
-Participants will look at the educational research and impact data on creative writing for children and young people, and the resources and support available to teachers.
-In addition the course will cover the range of creative activities and opportunities available to students and teachers from Fighting Words, including creative writing projects organised to support teachers who want to write creatively themselves.
+This course is for primary and post-primary school teachers and aims to provide an introduction to the participative and creative methodologies used by Fighting Words, including experiencing a Fighting Words workshop first hand.
+The course will focus on supporting teachers to use creative education and creative writing in their own classrooms, looking at different subject areas and integrated approaches.
+Participants will look at the educational research and impact data on creative writing for children and young people, and the resources and supports available to teachers.

 Profile of Course Leaders